mlamsey/PathPlanning/README.md

 ## Purpose + Summary
 This project aims to create an integrated software system that will convert previously generated contours (continuous sets of points in 3-space) into robot trajectories.
 Currently, the contours are generated using the metrology software GOM Inspect, and the target environment for the robot trajectories is Octopuz (via .path files).

 This software uses a five-tier heirarchy to organize builds.
 An entire plan is encapsulated in a Part, which is composed of a series of Segments.
 Each segment is composed of a series of contours, which are defined as continuous sets of points in 3-space which must be deposited in the order specified by their arrangement within the segment.
-Contours consist of Moves, which contain a start and stop Waypoint.
-This facilitates integration with systems such as KUKA's KRL-based controllers, which interpolates process parameters between points on the part.
+Contours consist of Moves, which each contain a start and stop Waypoint.
+This facilitates integration with systems such as KUKA's KRL-based controllers, which interpolate process parameters between points on the part.

 ## Table of Contents
 **Code Organization, Formatting + Syntax**